Hidden Fees Costing You Half of Your Retirement

 It is no lie that there are hidden costs and expenses in the stock market that you need to be aware of.
 Whether it’s brokerage fees, managed account fees, entry or exit fees to name a few.

-If you are not aware of what you are paying, chances are you will be charged more than you realise.
+If you are not aware of what you are paying, chances are you will be charged more than you realize.

 There has been a lot of talk recently around bank customers being charged hidden fees, as well as other other financial service providers such as insurance providers doing similar things.
 Some customers are even charged for services they did not ask for.